nearform/titus/docs/developers/README.md

 ## Services
 Titus comes pre configured with a number of services pre configured to run locally and when deployed.

-### PostgreSql
+### PostgreSQL
 We find the need for a database in over 80% of project cases.
-With this in mind Titus comes with a pre-configured instance of PostgreSql.
+With this in mind Titus comes with a pre-configured instance of PostgreSQL.

 - [More information](starter-docs)